Where to Stay for Hampshire Caravan Holidays

 Are there caravan holidays near the New Forest?

-Are there good coastal caravan parks in Hampshire?
+Are there coastal caravan parks in Hampshire?

 What do people get wrong when booking caravan parks in Hampshire?